mcmire/personal-content--writings/posts/color-spaces-and-you.html.md

       * Define: primary, chromaticities, gamma curve, color gamut
       * There is a SHIT TON of stuff that was considered to create this
-      * This is actually what computer screens are designed to support, not just RGB (RGB defines the components, sRGB defines the color space)
+      * This is actually what computer screens are designed to support, not just RGB (RGB defines the components, sRGB defines the color space [but there's also CIE RGB])
       * Also see: <https://en.wikipedia.org/wiki/International_Telecommunication_Union>
     * Adobe RGB: <https://en.wikipedia.org/wiki/Adobe_RGB_color_space>
     * DCI-P3: <https://en.wikipedia.org/wiki/DCI-P3>